oscaromeu/home-ops/docs/infrastructure/data-analytics/elk.md

 ---
-title: ELK
+title: Elastisearch
 ---

-## Elasticsearch - Logstash - Kibana

 The ELK stack (Elasticsearch, Logstash, and Kibana) is a popular open-source solution for storing, searching, and visualizing log data.

-Filebeat is a log shipper that can be used to send log data to the ELK stack, while Redis is an in-memory data structure store that can be used to buffer log data before it is processed by Logstash.
+## Architecture

 The hot/warm architecture is a common design pattern for storing and managing data in Elasticsearch.
 In this architecture, data is divided into two tiers: a hot tier for actively used data and a warm tier for less frequently used data.